Aster Lit: Meridian

 Letters Lost at Sea

-Letters Lost at Sea is dedicated to the words that were not delivered.
-I collected messages people wanted to tell the world—regrets, hopes, and unsaid gratitudes—and wrote them on the gown.
-The design evokes the ocean: the white crepe fabric of the mermaid-style gown resembles letter paper, the blue pleated fabric mimics waves, and the golden tulle surrounding it mimics sea foam and its golden glow when the sun sets.
+Letters Lost at Sea is dedicated to unsaid words.
+I collected messages—regrets, hopes, and gratitudes—and wrote them on the gown.
+The design evokes the ocean: the white crepe of the mermaid gown resembles letter paper, the blue pleated organza mimics waves, and the golden tulle draws inspiration from when water hits sand.
 Before the advent of the plane, ships were the primary method for overseas communication.
-However, it took several months for boats to dock, and shipwrecks swallowed letters, with neither sender nor receiver aware of the message’s fate.
+However, it took several months for boats to dock, and shipwrecks swallowed letters.
 While people in the past faced a literal communication barrier, today, fear and circumstance replace shipwrecks as deterrents.
 This piece is a second chance for people to send words they could not.
 This time, the ocean breathes a second life into their words, rather than expunging them.